 • Every day in 2017-2018, there were 1,821 new women-owned businesses added in the U. S.

-• Four out of every 10 businesses (40%) in the United Sates are now women-owned.
+• Four out of every 10 businesses (40%) in the United States is now women-owned.

 While the 58% growth rate in the number of women-owned businesses over the past 11 years is astronomical when compared to the 12% growth rate among all firms, it surprised me to learn how small the average women-owned business is.